TobyL98/RP1_m-z_speciesidentify/theoretical_peptides_pipeline/README.md

 The species name needs to be at the end of the header in square brackets.
 This is the default output from NCBI protein

 ### Output
 The output is a csv file for each species with the generated peptides and their respective mass values.
+By default the output csv files are saved to PTM_rules/Integration_code/results_NCBI
 An example of the start in excel is below.
 Only the columns mass1, GENUS and SPECIES are required for comparing to experimental spectra

 <img width="625" alt="theor_out_example" src="https://github.com/TobyL98/RP1_m-z_speciesidentify/assets/158182593/a758da8c-da45-464d-b657-df312d919189">